-Only after that, can we move to the Statement of Work.
+Only after that can we move to the Statement of Work.
 And here is the most important part that is related to our topic.
-In close cooperation with the customer, we formulate target metrics for the product, which also need to be closed, after the release and a number of iterations on the product, at the stage of forming the Statement of Work.
+In close cooperation with the customer, we define target metrics for the product, which also need to be closed, after the release and a number of iterations on the product, at the stage of forming the Statement of Work.

-After a project has entered the implementation stage, the SWOT team members are responsible for overseeing the project's development.
+After a project has entered the implementation stage, the SWAT team members are responsible for overseeing the project's development.
 They also provide recommendations to the team.

 To wrap up

 Mad Devs’ experienced software engineers can help you achieve the best possible results.
 We use new technologies and automation and apply our experience and expertise for the growth and development of our client's businesses, as the success of our clients is our success, and their growth is our growth too.
 Due to tech solutions developed by Mad Devs, 5 of our startup clients received more than $10 million in funding in 2019.
 We can help you manage the development cost and provide the highest quality software that will meet or exceed the expectations of KPIs.